Process for Medicare coverage requests, appeals & complaints

-Within 48 hours after they have all the information they need, the reviewers will tell you their decision.
+Within 48 hours the reviewers will tell you their decision.

 Level 2 Appeal

-You must ask for this review within 60 days after the day the Quality Improvement Organization said no to your Level 1 Appeal.
-You can ask for this review only if you continued getting care after the date that your coverage for the care ended.
+You may ask for this review immediately, but must ask within 60 days after the day the Quality Improvement Organization said no to your Level 1 Appeal.

 When you'll hear back

-Results for > Quality of care or other services
+Results for > Complaint about quality of care or any other services

 You can file a complaint about the quality of care or other services you get from us or from a Medicare provider.